ic4j/ic4j-spring/README.md

 https://spring.io/
 </a>

-The IC4J Spring service allows native execution of Internet Computer smart contracts from Spring application.
+The IC4J Spring library allows native execution of Internet Computer smart contracts from Spring application.
+This library enables Java Spring developers to seamlessly integrate ICP canisters into their Spring applications, enhancing functionality and interoperability.
+Additionally, the library comes with predefined Internet Identity and Management Spring services, further simplifying the development process.

 # Build